rahajarison/discipline/README.md

 ## Backend
 ### Structure
-- `/cmd` : Application entry points
-- `/internal` : Business logic
-- `/pkg` : Reusable libraries
-- `/api` : API configuration and handlers
-- `/config` : Configuration files
-- `/migrations` : DB migration scripts
-- `/test` : Unit tests
+Refer to `back/ARCHITECTURE.md` and `back/API_ENDPOINTS.md`

 ### Commands
 To get an interactive Go shell
 `docker-compose exec backend /bin/bash`
 `docker run -it --rm -v $(pwd):/app golang:1.18-alpine /bin/sh`

 Start development with Docker Compose
-If your container is already built, you can just connect to the shell and run `go run cmd/main.go`
+If your container is already built, you can just connect to the shell and run `go run cmd/main.go`.
+You can then use [Bruno](https://www.usebruno.com/compare/bruno-vs-postman), Insomnia or Postman to test calls of endpoints.
 Build the image and start the container: Open your terminal in the directory containing the docker-compose.yml file and run the following commands:

 `docker-compose up --build`